 Most people have not heard the word “salariat.”
 From my (very cursory) research, it appears to be French in origin, used to describe the professional/managerial classes who work for a salary rather than a wage.
 I first encountered word in Will Hutton’s The State We’re In.
 The author described a “30-30-40” society in which only 40% of workers fell in to the category of securely employed and earning well enough to maintain a middle-class lifestyle.
 More recently, labour economist Guy Standing has described this fortunate forty per cent as the “salariat.”
 I use the term, as Standing does, to describe the class of workers who are securely employed, salaried, and have pensions and benefits as part of their employment package.

 Recently I was talking about the challenges of the labour market with a retired friend, and expressed some frustration about being unable to find permanent work.
-My usual coping mechanism for unpleasant feelings is analysis: this is how academics self-soothe.
+My usual coping mechanism for unpleasant feelings is analysis.
+(This is how you self-soothe once you’ve been in grad school for too long.)
 So, I whipped out my statistics and readings about precarious labour, in full on researcher mode.
 That is, until I realized my friend was feeling uncomfortable.
 Perhaps even a little bit guilty.
 She looked down as she essentially apologized for having a pension, and enough of a family inheritance to be able to buy herself and her partner a nice condo in the pricey Toronto GTA.
 I felt bad for my moment of lamenting my work situation, and hastened to ask her not to apologize for having a decent life.
 “This,” I thought, “is why my WASP-y, well-mannered partner advises against talking religion, politics, and money.”

 The conversation also got me wondering, however, whether some members of the “salariat” experience survivor guilt.
 The concept of work-related “survivor guilt” cropped up in the 1980s when layoffs began to be used in earnest to manage corporate bottom-lines.
 Prior to this, it was used primarily to account for war-related trauma: surviving concentration camps in the WW2 Holocaust being the exemplary case.
 The crux of it is that one feels guilty relative to the fate of others when he or she, literally or metaphorically “survives.”
 The negative psychological consequences of survivor guilt include stress and depression.
 Basically, it’s hard to be happy if you’re carrying around the feeling that you are “experiencing good things at the expense of others, and that [your] success will make others feel bad by comparison.”